Welcome to Olive & Heart.

 Though I was born and raised in California, my family is from the Palestinian village of Silwan in East Jerusalem.
 Growing up I would hear stories from my mom and aunts about harvesting olives at peak season, explaining how the limited supply of seasons informed meals, and methods of preserving and pickling foods now readily available in local and specialty markets.
 And so, when I had the opportunity to visit Palestine during the annual olive harvest with farm families throughout the West Bank, I jumped at the chance to get a glimpse into what was once a typical part of life for my family.

-Before this shop, I had completed a bachelors degree in History, with a minor in Middle East Studies.
+Before this shop, I completed a bachelors degree in History, with a minor in Middle East Studies at San Francisco State University.
 After graduating, I worked for various non-profit organizations amplifying Palestinian voices in media, fundraising for humanitarian relief in the Middle East, and promoting environmental sustainability.
 Like many Palestinians living in diaspora, I volunteered for and attended countless events to support relief efforts for children and families in Palestine, which isn’t an experience particularly unique to me but a fact built into the hyphenated experience.
 These small community events showcased carefully crafted products made by local Palestinian women, farmers and artisans -- such events were often the only market for these products.
 When I entered the professional nonprofit space, not a lot had changed.

 Until recently, Palestine could not be found in the fair trade space among other countries seeking to overcome fraught local economies.
 Let me put it this way, before Canaan Fair Trade introduced a fair trade model of producing and selling olive oil, there was no such thing as fair trade olive oil in the world.
-To this day, Palestinian olive oil is the only fairly traded olive oil available, with good reason as politics unavoidably factors into why these farmers did not have access to a global market.
+To this day, Palestinian olive oil is the only fairly traded olive oil available, with good reason as the reality on the ground in Palestine would otherwise limit or restrict farmers from access to a global market.

 Before farm-to-table became trendy in the restaurant scene, living off the land was, and in many places, continues to be a way of life.